compagnb/sp18-intermediate-py/wkNotes/wk2.md

 ![rotation](../imgs/rotate.png)

-When you call left(90) it is the same as calling right(270)
+*When you call left(90) it is the same as calling right(270).*
 * To erase the canvas, we use the reset function.
 This will clear the canvas and puts the turtle back at its starting position.
 ```python
 donatello.reset()
 ```
 * You can also use the clear function to erase the canvas.
-This function does not move the turtle back to its starting point.
+This function **does not** move the turtle back to its starting point.
 ```python
 donatello.clear()
 ```